Pandas, Parks, The Zoo, Leafy

-This leafy zone in northwest DC offers access to Rock Creek Park, the National Zoo and historic hotels.
+This green zone in northwest DC offers access to Rock Creek Park, the National Zoo and historic hotels.

 From Andean bears to white-faced gibbons, about 1,800 animals make their homes at the National Zoo.
-The stars of the show are four giant pandas, including two cubs born at the park, but you’ll also find other fascinating critters like komodo dragons, African elephants living in an outsized habitat.
+You’ll find fascinating critters like komodo dragons and African elephants living in an outsized habitat.
 A colorful carousel with horses, rhinos and ostriches to ride appeals to kids, as does a small train.

-The south end of the neighborhood holds two outsized historic hotels, the Omni Shoreham and the Washington Marriott Wardman Park.
-Harlem Renaissance poet Langston Hughes worked as a busboy at the latter in the 1920s.
-Close to the hotels and the Metro, Connecticut Avenue holds a busy strip of restaurants, many with sidewalk cafés.
-Choices include Lebanese Taverna for garlicky Mediterranean fare, brunch favorite Open City, the wine-focused Ardeo+Bardeo and District Kitchen for Mid-Atlantic comfort dishes and artsy cocktails in a cozy space.
+Close to the Metro, Connecticut Avenue holds a busy strip of restaurants, many with sidewalk cafes.
+Choices include Lebanese Taverna for garlicky Mediterranean fare, brunch favorite Open City and District Kitchen for Mid-Atlantic comfort dishes and artsy cocktails in a cozy space.